American goldfinch: Sociality

 The American goldfinch is gregarious during the nonbreeding season when it is often found in large flocks, usually with other finches.
-The social hierarchy, measured by how many aggressive encounters are won by each individual, tends towards the male being dominant in the nonbreeding season.
+The social hierarchy, measured (in captivity) by how many aggressive encounters are won by each individual, tends towards the male being dominant in the nonbreeding season.
 During the breeding season, this finch lives in loose colonies.
 While the nest is being constructed, the male will act aggressively toward other males who intrude into his territory, driving them away, and the female reacts in the same way toward other females.
 This aggressiveness subsides once the eggs have been laid.
 The social hierarchy in the breeding season generally has the female dominant over the male.
 Dominance may change based on the value of a resource; a study published in 1987 found that starved subordinate birds were sometimes dominant in competitions over feeder access.

 Birds indicate their level of aggression through a range of displays.
 The head-up display, where the neck and legs are slightly extended, shows mild aggression and is often performed by the victor of an encounter.
 The carpals-raised display has the neck retracted and the carpals raised; displayers are likely to attack their opponent.
 The head-forward display is where the legs are flexed, the neck extended, and the beak closed.
 At higher intensities, the neck is lowered, the beak is pointed at the opponent, and one or both wings are raised.
 In extreme cases, the neck is retracted, the bill opened, the body feathers sleeked, and the tail is fanned and raised slightly.
 Aggression is also displayed by showing the front of the body to another individual.
 Attacks include pecking at feathers, supplanting the opponent by landing next to it, and flying vertically with legs and feet extended, beaks open, and necks extended.
 Avoidance behaviors include showing only the side of the body to an aggressor, leaning away, and flexing the legs, retracting the neck, and pointing the beak down.